rtgOnTop/rtgOnTop/readme.md

 # 👋 Hey there!
-I'm Ricky Howard Stone
+I'm Rtg

 🎯 Focused on learning, building, and sharing — one line of code at a time.